luketn/mongodb-intro-workshop-part-2/1-indexes.md

 ![image](https://user-images.githubusercontent.com/1756555/168875467-a6eaed01-5f3c-49ce-9d7d-5a3fdff8959a.png)
 Ref: https://www.dbkoda.com/blog/2017/10/06/Effective-MongoDB-indexing

+### Equality Sort Range (ESR) Rule
+The ESR rule is about composing indexes.
+You should always order the fields in an index in that order so that the index can be used efficiently for querying as well as sorting and range queries.

 #### Simple (single-field) Indexes
 The simplest, and fastest, index is on a single scalar value. e.g.
 ```